|WYSIWYG Welsh Terriers

 with love and care.
 Continue the training that has been started.
 Begin training of your own.
 We

-expect all new puppy owners to do their best to explain to their puppies, in a way that the
+expect all new puppy owners to do their best to explain to their puppies, using positive

-puppies can understand, exactly when and where they are allowed to urinate, defecate, bite,
+reinforcement, exactly when and where they are allowed to urinate, defecate, bite, bark, chew,

-bark, chew, dig, run, jump and do everything else that normal healthy puppies do.
-Puppies
+dig, run, jump and do everything else that normal healthy puppies do.
+Puppies need to do

-need to do these things.
-As a new owner, your job will be to teach your puppy when and
+these things.
+As a new owner, your job will be to teach your puppy when and where you want

-where you want it to do them.
-If you want or need guidance in teaching these things, we are
+it to do them.
+If you want or need guidance in teaching these things, we are always happy to

 At the beginning of your relationship with your puppy, and throughout its life, if any